Proudly introducing Our Ambassador Noah Wall

 Astonishingly recent brain scans have shown that Noah has grown an almost fully functioning brain, amazing neurologists and medical experts across the world.

-Noah still has a long journey ahead of him but we are obviously thrilled that our floor has helped to increase his agility and cognitive development as Shelly herself has said, ‘the daily stimulation of his omiVista interactive floor must’ve helped contribute towards Noah’s brain growth’.
+Noah still has a long journey ahead of him but we are obviously thrilled that our interactive floor has helped to increase his agility and cognitive development as Shelly herself has said, ‘the daily stimulation of his omiVista interactive floor must’ve helped contribute towards Noah’s brain growth’.